wlg1/wlg1.github.io/notion/notes/Notes/Using GPT models/Useful Commands.md

 [Use shift+enter for new line without submitting prompt]

+Be less verbose in your responses (eg. don't repeat what you've just been told). respond yes if you understand

+comment in detail how this code works, return all in one code block or file. make frequent in-line comments every few lines when best needed:

 ### Formatting

 Remove all the timestamps in ** and turn into a single paragraph with no new lines: